dndworld/dndworld.github.io/character-building/cc-rules.md

 ### Character Details

 **Name**
 > - Your nickname, character name, as well as username must be easily pingable by the staff members and not something with over repetition of characters (e.g. Caaaaaallum), key-smashes (e.g. jahfjbqwubwqu), difficult to search (e.g. "Copy" or "Backup" as a name), use special font, etc.
-> - Try not to double up on character names with an Active Player to minimize confusion.
-Use the Discord search function to see if someone else has a similar or especially the exact same name, and preferably use a different one.

 **Age**
 > - You are not allowed to create characters younger than adolescence, using the guidelines the below chart.